brotatotes/bht-automation/bht gen 3/Mark/Chapter 4/Mark 4 20 bht.md

 # Mark 4:20 Commentary Help Text

 ## BHT:
-An honest and good heart is soft, tender, and deeply stirred by eternal truths, guarded against worldly distractions, and capable of producing spiritual fruit with patience and endurance.
-This level of spiritual fruitfulness is rarely witnessed, but it is exemplified by those who have been transformed by God's grace.
-These hearers not only receive the seed of the Word into their minds, but also into their hearts, holding onto it steadfastly even in the most challenging times.
-Despite varying quantities, their fruit consistently displays good quality.
+The interpretation of the parable emphasizes the significance of the honest and good heart, which is described as a heart that is soft, tender, and guarded against worldly distractions, showing a deep concern for eternal matters.
+These hearers produce fruit through patient endurance, with varying degrees of fruitfulness ranging from thirtyfold to a hundredfold.
+The order of fruitfulness is given by Mark as thirty, sixty, to a hundred, while Matthew reverses this order.
+This group of hearers receives the word of God into their hearts, holding onto it steadfastly, resulting in good fruit of the same quality.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Notice the concluding words of the interpretation exactly reproducing those of the parable"
+1. "Notice the concluding words of the interpretation exactly reproducing those of the parable..."
-2. "It is remarkable that the same is found in Matthew but in another form and order"
+2. "It is remarkable that the same is found in Matthew but in another form and order..."
-3. "In Luke, the two are varied"
+3. "In Luke, the two are varied."

 ### Jamieson-Fausset-Brown:
 1. "A heart soft and tender, stirred to its depths on the great things of eternity, and jealously guarded from worldly engrossments, such only is the 'honest and good heart'."
-(27 words)
-2. "Such 'bring forth fruit with patience' or continuance, enduring to the end."
-(14 words)
+2. "Such 'bring forth fruit with patience', or continuance, 'enduring to the end'; in contrast with those in whom the word is 'choked' and brings no fruit to perfection."
-3. "The highest degrees of spiritual fruitfulness are too seldom witnessed."
-(11 words)
+3. "The 'thirtyfold' is designed to express the lowest degree of fruitfulness; the 'hundredfold' the highest; and the 'sixtyfold' the intermediate degrees of fruitfulness."

 ### Marvin Vincent:
 1. Such as.
 A good rendering of the pronoun oitinev, which indicates the class of hearers.